Algebraic representatives of the ratios $\zeta(2n+1)/\pi^{2n}$ and $\beta(2n)/\pi^{2n-1}$: Introduction

-stand among the classical milestones of analytic number theory.
-In striking contrast, no analogous closed formula is known for the odd values $\zeta(2n+1)$.
-A complementary phenomenon occurs for Dirichlet’s beta function
+for the even zeta values stand among the landmarks of analytic number theory.
+By contrast, no comparable closed formula is known for the odd values \(\zeta(2n+1)\).
+A similar dichotomy appears for Dirichlet’s beta function